maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 The Yoneda *lemma* is a fundamental result connecting a (locally small) category to the category of sets through its Hom-sets.
 As such, it makes it possible to use results in $$\Set$$ which is very well-known.
-One of its main applications is to prove the Yoneda *embedding*, which relates the set of morphisms between two elements to the Hom-functors of both elements:
+One of its most immediate applications is to prove the Yoneda *embedding*, which relates the set of morphisms between two elements to the Hom-functors of both elements:

 $$\hom{C}{a, b} \simeq \hom{\funcat{C, \Set}}{\hom{C}{a, -}, \hom{C}{b, -}}$$